statikbe/laravel-nova-chained-translation-manager/README.md

 - Immediately save translations
 - Search for translations and translation keys
 - Filter translations for specific groups and languages
 - Only show keys with missing translations
+- Support for **Nova 4**

 Currently, this tool does not provide features to add new translation keys, because our target users are translators and content managers and we want to avoid that they add unnecessary translation keys.

 ## Installation